 family gathering during holidays

 With the increased amount of alcohol during the holiday season from November to January, the potential for relapse can feel overwhelming.
 The holidays evoke many feelings, including stress, anxiety, and loneliness.
 Those with alcohol use disorder can feel tempted to numb these feelings by having a drink, which can create a slippery slope.
-To avoid alcohol abuse and misuse, consider the following tips when moving into the holiday season.
+To avoid alcohol misuse, consider the following tips when moving into the holiday season.

 How to stay safe amid holiday drinking